 Fans of '80s and '90s country music have to know Restless Heart.
-The group had multiple number one hits on the country charts and even some adult contemporary songs that charted, such as "Tell Me What You Dream" and "When She Cries."
+The group had multiple No. 1 hits on the country charts and even some adult contemporary chart entries, such as "Tell Me What You Dream" and "When She Cries."

-The country band was actually formed by Tim DuBois, a record producer, who wanted to record demos of his songs.
+The country band was formed by Tim DuBois, a record producer and songwriter, who wanted to record demos of his songs.
 The original members consisted of John Dittrich, Paul Gregg, Dave Innis, Greg Jennings and Verlon Thompson.
-Thompson actually left the band before they released any music, so he was replaced with Larry Stewart for the band's lead vocals.
+Thompson left the band before they released any music, so he was replaced with lead singer Larry Stewart.
 Some of the demos the band recorded went on to become big hits for other artists, such as "Love in the First Degree," a No. 1 hit for Alabama.
-(The song was written by Tim Dubois and Jim Hurt.)
-Restless Heart decided to officially pursue their own music together.
+(The song was written by Dubois and Jim Hurt.)
+After such secondhand successes, Restless Heart decided to officially pursue their own music together.

 Wheels had a staggering four consecutive number one hits on the country charts: "That Rock Won't Roll," "I'll Still Be Loving You," "Why Does It Have to Be (Wrong or Right)," and "Wheels."
 "I'll Still Be Loving You" even charted on the Billboard Hot 100.
 Their next album didn't stop the momentum either.
-Big Dreams In A Small Town had two more number ones: "The Bluest Eyes in Texas" and "A Tender Lie."
+Big Dreams In A Small Town had two more No. 1's: "The Bluest Eyes In Texas" and "A Tender Lie."

-The group released three subsequent albums together, but by Matters of the Heart in 1994, only Jennings, Gregg, and Dittrich were involved.
+The group released three subsequent albums together including Fast Movin' Train, but by Matters of the Heart in 1994, only Jennings, Gregg and Dittrich were involved.
 Everyone else scattered throughout the music world.
 Shortly after, the group officially disbanded.